Eigenforms and graphs of Hecke operators with wild ramification: The case

 with level structures at $D$ such that $\cE_s$ is connected to $\cE_{s+1}$ by an edge.
 This means that there is a map between $\cE_s$ and $\cE_{s+1}$ which is an isomorphism outside of $x$ and preserves the level structures at $D$.
 By Proposition \ref{p:cusp_connected_to_cusp}, we can write

 for certain line bundles $\cL_s$ and integers $0\le p_t^s\le 1$.
 By the same Proposition, all the maps between $\cE_s$ and $\cE_{s+1}$ are upper-triangular with canonical embeddings at the diagonal in terms of the decomposition (\ref{eq:decomp_in_a_loop}).
+Write $D=D'+d_x[x]$ for $x\notin\supp D'$.
 When we restrict to $D'$, all these maps become strictly upper-triangular isomorphisms, and therefore compose to a strictly upper-triangular isomorphism $f:\cE^i|_{D'}\to\cE^j|_{D'}$.
-However, by the proof of Theorem \ref{t:gln_image_of_aut_group}, any such isomorphism comes from an automorphism of $(\cE^i,\phi_x^i)$, where $\phi_x$ is the restriction of $\phi_{D}^i$ to $d_x[x]$.
-Therefore, the two level structures are isomorphic, and consequently, $\cE^i=\cE^j$ and $i=j$, as desired.
-This proves that the restriction of $p_{D'}$ to $\Gamma_i'$ is a bijection on vertices between $\Gamma_i'$ and $\Gamma_{d_x[x]}'$.

-Note that if an embedding $(\cE',\phi_x')\to (\cE,\phi_x)$ of vector bundles compatible with level structures at $x$ is an isomorphism outside $x$ and $\cE$ has a level structure $\phi_D$ over $D$ extending $\phi_x$, then there is a unique level structure on $\cE'$ over $D$ which is compatible with it and extends $\phi_x'$.
-It follows that the restriction of the map $p_{D'}$ to $\Gamma_i'$ is a bijection on edges between any two vertices.
-This proves that it is an isomorphism of graphs $\Gamma_i'$ and $\Gamma_{d_x[x]}'$, which finishes the proof. \end{proof}
+Our assumptions on $D_2$ leave us with two cases: $D_2=0$ or $D_2$ contains a point $y\ne x$ in its support.
+Assume the first case.
+By Theorem \ref{t:gln_image_of_aut_group}, since $f|_{D}\in U(\cO_D)$, this restriction extends to an automorphism of $\cE_1=\cE$.
+It identifies $\phi^i$ with $\phi^j$, which proves the claim in this case.